lauramayfox/designfox/README.md

   As an admin, I need CRUD access to manage service offerings, update client inquiries, and edit website content so that the platform remains current and user-friendly.

 - #### Portfolio/Gallery
-  As a user, I want to browse Laura's portfolio of past projects so that I can trust the quality and style of the work.
+  As a user, I want to browse the portfolio of past projects so that I can trust the quality and style of the work.

 - #### About
-  As a user, I can read about Laura's background, ethos, and approach to design so that I feel confident working with her.
+  As a user, I can read about background, ethos, and approach to design so that I feel confident working together.

 - #### Admin Adjustments
   As a site admin, I can update service descriptions, adjust pricing, and manage client requests to keep the platform flexible and professional.

 - #### Update Quote Requests
   As a registered user, I can update or cancel my quote requests if my project requirements change, making the experience more flexible.

-- #### General Inquiry Submission
-  As a user, I can submit a general inquiry without specifying the service I need so that I can ask questions or seek guidance.

 - #### Confirmation Email
   As a user, I can receive an email confirmation after submitting a quote request or inquiry so that I have a record of my submission.